hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* In order to start thinking about something, you need context.
+What kinds of context do you need?
+  * Also, when writing and recording ideas how can you limit and minize the context?
+  * context/overhead

 * Thinking is also like lifting.
 Before you start, you need proper bracing and have the relevant ideas in place
   * Without this, it is wasted or poorly invested effort. whatever is worth doing is worth doing poorly
   * (but it is also worth trying to do with the proper form whatever that is)